remix-run/remix-website/data/posts/remix-vs-next.md

 There are no React Context or global state management tricks.
 There's no extra application code needed to communicate a mutation with the server.
 This is why the Remix bundles are nearly 30% smaller than the Next.js bundles.

+Smaller bundles aren't the only thing Remix does for you here.

 ## Errors, Interruptions, and Race Conditions

-Because Remix can handle both data loading and mutations, it has a unique ability in the web framework space to fix long-standing issues with web apps.
+Because Remix handles all of your interactions with the server (both data loading and data mutations), it has a unique ability in the web framework space to fix long-standing issues with web apps.

 ### Unhandled Errors